Are you …

 Semester @ A Glance Calendar

 This time management tool allows you to see the whole semester.
 Students input their syllabus/work assignments for each class and record due dates of all assignments.
 This allows you to see the big picture and plan ahead.

-Blank Semester at a Glance worksheet
+Blank Semester at a Glance worksheet (Fall 2014)

 Sample Semester Glance

 Get to know your advisor!
 All MxCC students are assigned a faculty advisor who helps students make an “Academic Plan” of the best course selections for his or her degree.
 This is a huge resource for students!
 (You can find out who your advisor is by logging on to your myCommNet account.
 Once logged on click on Banner Self-Service >Student Records >View student information>select the term Fall 2012 only>Scroll down to primary advisor.)

 Academic Advising Week is a time for all students to schedule meetings with their advisor to discuss their progress at MxCC, career focus and transfer potential, course schedule for the following semester… and more.
 Sign-up sheets are posted at least one week prior to Advising Week.

 Visit us in Founders Hall, Room 127 to learn about programs related to the recruitment, retention and academic success of minority students.
 Contact Irod Lee, Director of Academic Support Services & Minority Affairs, at (860) 343-5715.